-SHAHEEN: So I think this is for Mr. Davidson and Mr. Kalman.
-And my perception is that the public does not seem to be outraged about this.
-So can you speculate about why there's not more outrage about what's going on?
+Mrs. Shaheen.
+I think this is for Mr. Davidson and Mr. Kalman.
+My perception is that the public does not seem to be outraged about this.
+Can you speculate about why there's not more outrage

-DAVIDSON: With pleasure.
-Well, my first reflex to that is that it's hard to be outraged by what is secret.
-And I almost added a little section in my talk about secrecy and just that, because this is a huge, huge problem and it's really part of a global problem of financial secrecy and how much money or how much value in assets is held via offshore secrecy jurisdictions that we just don't know.
-But it's something like at least \$32 trillion, maybe as much as 60.
+Mr. DAVIDSON.
+With pleasure.
+My first reflex to that is that it's hard to be outraged by what is secret.
+And I almost added a little section in my talk about secrecy, because this is a huge, huge problem, and it's really part of a global problem of financial secrecy and how much money or how much value in assets is held via offshore secrecy jurisdictions that we just don't know.
+But it's something like at least \$32 trillion, maybe as much as \$60 trillion.
 But of course, nobody knows.
-And so this whole anonymous company issue is - the secrecy element makes it very, very difficult to explain it to the - to the citizen voter.
+And so this whole anonymous company issue-the secrecy element makes it very, very difficult to explain it to the citizen voter.

-But on that, I mean, I think if we look at what the secrecy is doing and what anonymous companies are permitting politically, and recent events in our country have underscored some of this problem a little bit - without mentioning any names.
-I think if we look at, in particular, authoritarianism - and there we have lot of evidence that's in the newspapers, that's evident that people see.
-They can see how this is corrosive politically.
-And that can uncork a, perhaps, broader understanding of the issue.
-Obviously the fourth estate has a huge role to play in this.
-And I think they've been playing that role increasingly.
+I think if we look at what the secrecy is doing and what anonymous companies are permitting politically-and recent events in our country have underscored some of this problem a little bit-without mentioning any names-I think if we look at, in particular, authoritarianism-and there we have lot of evidence that's in the newspapers, that's evident, that people see-they can see how this is corrosive politically, and that can uncork a perhaps broader understanding of the issue.
+Obviously the fourth estate has a huge role to play in this, and I think they've been playing that role increasingly.

-One of the things we very much try to do in our work at Hudson's kleptocracy initiative is feed stuff to the fourth estate.
-And they've very eager for it.
+One of the things we very much try to do in our work at Hudson's kleptocracy initiative is feed stuff to the fourth estate, and they've very eager for it.
 And I think we're far ahead of where we were a few years ago.
 And current events may help goose that.
 But authoritarianism, I think, is a real key.
-And when we look at that and what's going on - and not just Russia.
-Everybody's obsessed with Russia.
-But if we look at China, and all sorts of surreptitious ways in which they are influencing with a sort of new kind of soft power, events here and all over the world, we'll find that anonymity is absolutely key, because it's how you can disguise what you're doing.
+And when we look at that and what's going on-and not just Russia, everybody's obsessed with Russia-but if we look at China, and all sorts of surreptitious ways in which they are influencing with a sort of new kind of soft power, events here and all over the world, we'll find that anonymity is absolutely key, because it's how you can disguise what you're doing.

 And we find this time and time again.
-We're seeing this with a lot of the website that have been used, increasingly.
-I mean, there's the Facebook business, but there are all these websites and operations that have been owned by LLCs or anonymous companies.
+We're seeing this with a lot of the websites that have been used, increasingly.
+There's the Facebook business, but there are all these websites and operations that have been owned by LLCs or anonymous companies.
 A lot of this has started coming to light.
-So I think we will - that's actually a big dossier, potentially, in terms of the public becoming much more attuned to this problem.
+That's actually a big dossier, potentially, in terms of the public becoming much more attuned to this problem.

-SHAHEEN: Mr. Kalman, did you want to add anything?
+Mrs. Shaheen.
+Mr. Kalman, did you want to add anything?

-KALMAN: Sure, just briefly.
-You know, I think that where the public is outraged - I think - I would agree that you can't be outraged about what you don't know, so that is a problem.
-But when you look at the opioid crisis, and we actually produced a report, or one of our coalition partners did, talking about that connection between anonymous companies and opioids, that that is an issue that people are outraged.
-Now, they may not know that anonymous companies are facilitating the money, it's not that the drug dealers are actually doing it because they care about drugs.
-It's that they want money.
-And so they have to launder the money.
+Mr. Kalman.
+I would agree that you can't be outraged about what you don't know, so that is a problem.
+But when you look at the opioid crisis-and we actually produced a report, or one of our coalition partners did-talking about that connection between anonymous companies and opioids, that that is an issue that outraged people.
+Now, they may not know that anonymous companies are facilitating the money-it's not that the drug dealers are actually doing it because they care about drugs, it's that they want money, and so they have to launder the money.
 And so these vehicles are used.